AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

   ```

   Note
-   🗒 This is a simplified example.
+   :memo: This is a simplified example.
-   🗒 To see the full schema specification, visit [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema).
+   :memo: To see the full schema specification, visit [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema).

 ## Pull Requests